RazorRSD/md-react-router/README.md

 export default App
 ```

--- Use "Link" instead of "A" when you want to navigate to another page
+_Use "Link" instead of "A" when you want to navigate to another page_

 ```tsx
 import React from 'react'